lowRISC/opentitan/sw/device/lib/dif/README.md

     * If a DIF returns `kDif<ip>BadArg`, it must leave the hardware in a valid and recoverable state.
 This is in addition to the rule that this value may only be returned if the function has not caused any side-effects.
+  * DIFs that return an enum return code must be annotated with `__attribute__((warn_unused_result))`, to help minimize mistakes from failing to check a result.
+This guidance applies to `static` helper functions that return an error of some kind as well.
   * DIFs that cannot error and that do not return a value must return `void`.

 * DIFs must check their arguments against preconditions using "guard